cabforum/servercert/docs/BR.md

 The validity interval of an OCSP response is the difference in time between the `thisUpdate` and `nextUpdate` field, inclusive.
 For purposes of computing differences, a difference of 3,600 seconds shall be equal to one hour, and a difference of 86,400 seconds shall be equal to one day, ignoring leap-seconds.

 For the status of Subscriber Certificates:

-Prior to 2020-09-30:
-The CA SHALL update information provided via an Online Certificate Status Protocol at least every four days.
-OCSP responses from this service MUST have a maximum expiration time of ten days.

-Effective 2020-09-30:

 1. OCSP responses MUST have a validity interval greater than or equal to eight hours;
 2. OCSP responses MUST have a validity interval less than or equal to ten days;